The Real Christmas Tree.

 So, in our evaluation of the innkeeper, do we still wish to maintain that it wasn't his fault because nobody told him that it was God knocking at his door?
 Nobody told Simeon.
 Nobody told Simon and Andrew, and they accepted Jesus.
 You see, the whole life of our Blessed Lord on Earth is a series of meetings with people, some of whom reject Him and some of whom accept Him.
 The first person God meets during His stay on Earth is John the Baptist.
 When God was still in her whom, Mary went to visit Her cousin, Elizabeth, who herself was pregnant with the future John the Baptist.
 And the Gospel says that as soon as Elizabeth heard Mary's greeting, the baby in her womb leaped for joy: even as a fetus, John accepted Jesus as God, and rejoiced.
 The second person Jesus meets is the innkeeper, who rejects Him.
 And so it goes throughout our Lord's life on earth.
 Many people encounter Jesus: some will accept Him, some will reject Him.

 What about us?
 What think we of Christ?
 Do we accept Him or reject Him?
-Now, I could walk up to each one of you in this chapel right now, and ask you that question, and without hesitation you would tell me that you accept the Son of God.
+Now, I could ask each of you reading this homily and ask you that question, and without hesitation you would tell me that you accept the Son of God.
 But, then again, so would the innkeeper, had he recognized Christ.
 The point is, he didn't.
 Assuming he was a Jew, he was looking forward to the coming of the Messiah like everyone else; only he didn't expect him to be born of a woman traveling with her husband from Nazareth.
 And when you read the Gospel through, you'll find that all the people who end up rejecting Jesus do so because He wasn't what they expected.

 It is very easy to come to church at Christmas time and accept Christ as a baby lying in a crib.
 It's an image of God that doesn't repel us because it doesn't challenge us—so much easier to swallow than the image of the broken and bloody body of Christ hanging on the Cross, for example.
 There are no consequences to kneeling at the foot of the manger; there are dramatic consequences to kneeling at the foot of the Cross, because one who kneels at the foot of the Cross knows what the Gospel is all about.

-When I was serving as pastor of a Byzantine Church in Pennsylvania, we had this tremendous icon of the Nativity of Our Lord which we would hall up from the basement every year to display in church.
-Those of you who are here regularly have heard me speak about Byzantine icons before, and know that everything in an icon is significant;—nothing is just a decoration—and, the traditional icon of the Nativity shows a lot of little details that you really have to look twice at: there’s an old man standing next to Joseph whispering in his ear doubts about his wife’s pregnancy; there’s a couple of midwives preparing a bath for the baby, and one of them is testing the temperature of the water with her hand to illustrate that our Lord’s humanity was real.
+When I was serving as pastor of a Byzantine Church in Pennsylvania, we had this tremendous icon of the Nativity of Our Lord which we would haul up from the basement every year to display in church.
+Those of you who have been visiting this web site for a number of years have seen me discuss Byzantine icons before, and know that everything in an icon is significant;—nothing is just a decoration—and, the traditional icon of the Nativity shows a lot of little details that you really have to look twice at: there’s an old man standing next to Joseph whispering in his ear doubts about his wife’s pregnancy; there’s a couple of midwives preparing a bath for the baby, and one of them is testing the temperature of the water with her hand to illustrate that our Lord’s humanity was real.
 But the most significant detail in the icon is a small tree seen sprouting near the base of the crib.
 It looks like an artistic afterthought, but it isn't.
 It is the tree from which the wood of the cross would be taken thirty-three years later.
 That, my friends, is the paradox of Christmas: the sweet little Babe of Bethlehem, Whom wise men sought and of Whom angels sang, has come to earth to die.

-Have we not gathered here to celebrate His birth with the Holy Sacrifice of the Mass, the memorial of His suffering and death?
+Do we not gather each year to celebrate His birth with the Holy Sacrifice of the Mass, the memorial of His suffering and death?
 Do we not mark the birth of the Christ Child by offering to God the tortured Body and spilled Blood of His Son, that Son who is both Priest and Victim, who offers and is offered as a sacrifice for the remission of sins, whose adorable Body and precious Blood become our food and drink to strengthen us and make us one?
 Is this not why the Baby comes?
 Is it so strange, after all, that in gazing upon the manger we should think about the Cross?

 Tomorrow we will celebrate the feast of the Church's first martyr, Stephen.
 His death is described in the Acts of the Apostles; Saint Paul is a witness to it.
 Is the proximity of these two days merely a coincidence? or is it, perhaps, a way the Church has of giving each of us a little nudge in the ribs during our Christmas joy, of reminding us why this Holy Child comes into the world?
 For He comes not for us simply to adore, but for us to follow as well; and, if we follow Him, there are consequences.